Fishing float: History

 The method described, involved boring a hole through a cork so the line could be passed through and trapped with a quill.
-Later books such as "the Arte of Angling," a 1577 text edited by Gerald Eades Bentley in 1956, and the classic work "The Compleat Angler" first published in 1653, written by Isaak Walton gave greater detail on fishing and using floats.
+Later books such as "the Arte of Angling", a 1577 text edited by Gerald Eades Bentley in 1956, and the classic work "The Compleat Angler" first published in 1653, written by Isaak Walton, gave greater detail on fishing and using floats.

-Prior to about 1800, anglers made their own floats, a practice that many still carry on today.
+Prior to about 1800, anglers made their own floats, a practice that many still continue today.
 As angling became more popular, companies started to make floats in different styles to supply the growing demand.
 By 1921, companies such as Wadhams had at least 250 mainly celluloid floats in their catalog.

 Since those early days, the fishing float has become the subject of much practical and theoretical change.
 English anglers such as Peter Drennan (Drennan International) and Kenneth Middleton (Middy Tackle) and American fishermen like Chicago's ex World Champion Mick Thill (Thill Floats) have built up large companies designing and marketing fishing floats.
 The English companies have been supported by major league anglers such as Ivan Marks, Benny Ashurst and Billy Lane.